abe33/atom-tablr/docs/cheatsheet.md

 `tablr:move-to-end-of-line`|<p>OSX: <kbd>cmd-right</kbd><br/>Win/Linux: <kbd>ctrl-right</kbd></p>Move the cursors to the last cell of the current row.
 `core:move-to-top`|<p>OSX: <kbd>cmd-up</kbd> <kbd>home</kbd><br/>Win/Linux: <kbd>ctrl-up</kbd> <kbd>home</kbd></p>Move the cursors to the first row of the table.
 `core:move-to-bottom`|<p>OSX: <kbd>cmd-down</kbd> <kbd>end</kbd><br/>Win/Linux: <kbd>ctrl-down</kbd> <kbd>end</kbd></p>Move the cursor to the last row of the table.
-`tablr:page-left`|Move the cursors left by the amount of rows specified in the `tablr.pageMoveColumnAmount` setting. <br/>The cursor will stop at the first column when going past the bounds.
+`tablr:page-left`|Move the cursors left by the amount of rows specified in the `tablr.tableEditor.pageMoveColumnAmount` setting. <br/>The cursor will stop at the first column when going past the bounds.
-`tablr:page-right`|Move the cursors right by the amount of rows specified in the `tablr.pageMoveColumnAmount` setting. <br/>The cursor will stop at the last column when going past the bounds.
+`tablr:page-right`|Move the cursors right by the amount of rows specified in the `tablr.tableEditor.pageMoveColumnAmount` setting. <br/>The cursor will stop at the last column when going past the bounds.
-`core:page-up`|<p>OSX/Win/Linux: <kbd>pageup</kbd></p>Move the cursors up by the amount of rows specified in the `tablr.pageMoveRowAmount` setting. <br/>The cursor will stop at the first row when going past the bounds.
+`core:page-up`|<p>OSX/Win/Linux: <kbd>pageup</kbd></p>Move the cursors up by the amount of rows specified in the `tablr.tableEditor.pageMoveRowAmount` setting. <br/>The cursor will stop at the first row when going past the bounds.
-`core:page-down`|<p>OSX/Win/Linux: <kbd>pagedown</kbd></p>Move the cursors down by the amount of rows specified in the `tablr.pageMoveRowAmount` setting. <br/>The cursor will stop at the last row when going past the bounds.
+`core:page-down`|<p>OSX/Win/Linux: <kbd>pagedown</kbd></p>Move the cursors down by the amount of rows specified in the `tablr.tableEditor.pageMoveRowAmount` setting. <br/>The cursor will stop at the last row when going past the bounds.
 `tablr:add-selection-left`|Add a new cursor on the left of the last selection bounds and on the same row as the selection's cursor.
 `tablr:add-selection-right`|Add a new cursor on the right of the last selection bounds and on the same row as the selection's cursor.
 `tablr:add-selection-above`|<p>OSX: <kbd>ctrl-shift-up</kbd><br/>Win/Linux: <kbd>ctrl-alt-up</kbd></p>Add a new cursor above the last selection bounds and on the same column as the selection's cursor.